 While you’re in Columbia, of course, you’ll need something to eat, and did we ever find something special on this trip.
 We have been very fortunate that each of our very brief visits to the city have found us at good restaurants, but True BBQ, which I read about thanks to Eat it Atlanta, a blogger who visits South Carolina much more frequently than us, might be the best of all.
 It’s just a mile or two from EdVenture, on the other side of the Congaree River on 12th Street.

-Ernest and Milton Zanders opened in 2010 and have been telling the world about their awesome Pretty Lady and Sexy Lady sauces.
+Ernest and Milton Zanders opened in 2010 (in an old Maryland Fried Chicken building) and have been telling the world about their awesome Pretty Lady and Sexy Lady sauces.
 Certainly, most people are talking about them – except for poor Marie, who got so tongue-tied and embarrassed trying to order the Sexy Lady sauce that she just pointed at the menu and asked for the red tomato-based sauce.

 Man alive, was this ever a good stop.
 The plates are very nicely priced. $7.75 gets you a decent amount of chopped pork, a heaping pile of hash and rice, and two sides.
 I ordered mac and cheese and baked beans, which were both pretty good, but mainly just fed those to the baby.
 The other things were so fantastic that I didn’t wish to waste calories on the things that I ordered for the toddler.